JohnCCFong-2026/Cloud-Security-Best-Protection-Strategies/AWS/Storage Security/README.md

 - Example: You deploy a PostgreSQL database in RDS.
 You attach a Security Group that only allows incoming traffic on port 5432 from the specific Security Group ID belonging to your web servers, blocking all other attempts to connect to the database.

 ### Recommendations for AWS Storage Security
+##### 🏷️ Amazon Macie (Sensitive Data Discovery)
+- Automatically discovers and protects sensitive data (like PII, credit card numbers, or API keys) stored in Amazon S3.
+- Even with perfect encryption, you may accidentally store sensitive data in the wrong bucket.
+Macie uses machine learning to alert you to these data privacy risks.
+- Example: You run a Macie scan on a legacy S3 bucket and find unencrypted CSV files containing customer social security numbers.
+You immediately move them to a restricted vault.

+##### 🔄 AWS Backup (Centralized Governance)
+- A fully managed service to centralize and automate data protection across AWS services (EBS, RDS, EFS, and S3).
+- It prevents "backup silos" by allowing you to manage retention policies and disaster recovery in one place.
+- Example: You create a single Backup Plan that automatically backs up your RDS databases every 24 hours and copies them to a different AWS Region for disaster recovery.